 Landing a robot on Mars?
 It’s easy peasy with mathematics!
 Source: visualhunt

-A documentary entitled “The Great Math Mystery” (2015) traces the philosophical debates about the universality and effectiveness of this science.
+“The documentary, “The Great Math Mystery” (2015) is a good starting point if you are looking to trace the philosophical debates about the universality and effectiveness of this great discipline.”

 A million pounds to solve an equation?
 Does anyone have a calculator? | Source: visualhunt